Seven Months' War: Early Clashes

 Signs of unrest in response to the growing Russian presence began to surface in October 1777.
 Shortly after the construction of the line had begun, General Yakobi received reports that the Besleney and Chemguy Circassians had gathered near Beshtau.
 Unidentified Circassian groups were also reported to have attacked Cossacks near Madzhar.
 According to Colonel Dmitry Tuganov, 800 Besleney, Chemguy, and Abaza warriors under the command of Kaziy Giray Sultan joined forces with approximately 4,000 Kabardians with the intent of launching attacks on Russian positions along the line.

-The Russians intercepted a letter from the Kuban Nogai princes of Akhlov to Prince Misost Bematiqo, falsely claiming the fortifications were built against the Czarina's will and urging their destruction.
+The Russians intercepted a letter from the Kuban Nogai princes of Akhlov to Prince Misost Bematuqo, falsely claiming the fortifications were built against the Czarina's will and urging their destruction.

 Diplomatic efforts yielding no results with the Russians, in 1778, the Kabardians and their allies started their attacks on the line to stop the Russian expansion.
 In January, 3,000 Kabardians were going to attack the Petrovsk Fort, but the garrison abandoned the fort when they received the possible Kabardian attack and the Kabardians captured the fort without fighting.
 Kabardian forces, consisting of 4,000 cavalry commanded by Prince Dulak (or Chulak Sultan) attacked the Pavlovsk Fortress in June but was repelled by Colonel Baron Wilhelm von Asheraden, Russians lost 40 men.
 After this attack, the units on the fortification line were reinforced.
 On June 4, Kabardians launched an assault on Stavropol Fortress but repelled.
 On September 23, under the command of Dulak Sultan, they attacked the Arkhangelsk Redoubt.
 In December, the Kabardians looted a Russian fortress.
 At the end of 1778, Kabardians tried diplomatic solutions again, but they were unsuccessful.

 Meanwhile in Kuban, General Suvorov's army frequently clashed with local Circassian tribes.
 In April 1778, Suvorov’s successor noted that the region was becoming increasingly dangerous and requested reinforcements from Yakobi.